APPLICATION DEADLINE: JUNE 1ST

 B. An essay using the criteria found on the application form

-C. 3 letters of reference using the form found in the application packet.
-Recommendation Form (teachers and employers are best).
+C. 3 letters of reference using the Recommendation Form found in the application packet.
+(Teachers and employers are best).

 D. Official high school transcripts are required; college transcripts if applicable (must be in sealed envelopes)